 The past few years have been marked by the growing global awareness of the need to protect our planet.
 This new consciousness has also infiltrated the fashion industry, and at Sézane, we make it a priority.
 We’ve recruited a team of experts who have come up with concrete ways for us to lessen our environmental impact, including an increase in the share of eco-friendly materials we use for our collections (e.g. linen, Lyocell, and certified organic cotton) and the production of sustainable capsule collections.

 In the coming year, we’re accelerating our adoption of new measures which will allow us to reduce our ecological footprint even further.
 These 4 commitments are as follows; increase materials of low environmental footprint, increase vegetable tanning, increase use of organic-certified cotton, increase use of recycled synthetics.
-To find out more about our goals in the area of environmental protection, please see the Commitments page

 We must work around these limitations and focus on the production of long-lasting clothes developed along as sustainable a production chain as possible.